Rural Public Health Agencies

 To what extent do rural public health agencies struggle to maintain an adequate workforce?

-NACCHO's 2023 Forces of Change survey found that small LHDs, serving fewer than 50,000 individuals, reported gaining more jobs than they lost in 2022.
-Of the small LHDs, 14% reported a smaller budget in the current fiscal year and 21% of small LHDs anticipated having smaller budgets in the next fiscal year.
-Budget cuts affect a small LHD's ability to recruit and hire public health professionals, but they also affect the continued training and education of current employees, which could influence employee retention.
+NACCHO's Forces of Change: 2023 Survey Results found that small LHDs, serving fewer than 50,000 individuals, reported gaining more jobs than they lost in 2022.
+However, of the small LHDs, 14% reported a smaller budget in the current fiscal year and 21% of small LHDs anticipated having smaller budgets in the next fiscal year.
+Budget cuts affect a small LHD's ability to recruit and hire public health professionals, and they also affect the continued training and education of current employees, which could influence employee retention.

 Healthy People 2030 identifies multiple objectives to ensure public health agencies have necessary public health infrastructure.
 Objectives include improving the public health workforce by increasing the number of public health agencies that use Core Competencies for Public Health Professionals in their continuing education programs.
 Healthy People 2030 also recommends expanding public health pipeline programs that include service and experiential opportunities.

-The BHW also funds the Center for Workforce Research in Public Health (CWORPH), a consortium of 6 schools that supports public health workforce development.
+The Bureau of Health Workforce (BHW) funds the Consortium for Workforce Research in Public Health (CWORPH), a consortium of 6 schools that supports public health workforce development.
 East Tennessee State University (ETSU) is included as a partner within CWORPH to conduct rural-focused studies and provide rural context and narrative across CWORPH work.
+Current ETSU studies focus on public health workforce composition, collaboration between rural public health and health care systems, and changing structures among rural public health systems.

 Where can I find public health datasets or information particular to my region or state?